 For details, you may visit this blog post on how to find the most relevant research papers using a visual interface.

 The Local Citation Network allows you to identify the seminal papers by building and visualizing citation networks.
 Using citation network analysis, this tool does this work.

 This web app was developed by Tim Wölfle, physician-scientist, Imperial College London.

-Local Citation Network is an online free, open-source, and easy to use citation network graph visualizer and available on Github.
+Local Citation Network is an online free, open-source, and easy-to-use citation network graph visualizer and is available on Github.

 This visualizer tool lets you identify the connectivity between all of the literature.